-"Fair use" is a defense to claims of infringement of a descriptive term.
+33 "Fair use" is a defense to claims of infringement of a descriptive term.
 The fair use defense requires the defendant to prove that he used "a term or device which is descriptive of and used fairly and in good faith only to describe the goods or services of such party, or their geographic origin . . ."
 15 U.S.C. § 1115(b)(4).
 "A fair-use defense is established if (1) a defendant proves that its use is 'other than a mark, (2) in a descriptive sense, and (3) in good faith."
 (International Stamp Art, Inc. v.
 U.S. Postal Service, 456 F.3d 1270 (11th Cir.
 2006).
 A defendant's use of the term in a trademark sense bars the fair use defense.
 Sands, Taylor & Wood Co. v.
 Quaker Oats Co., 978, F.2d 947 (7th Cir.
 1992).
 On the other hand, ("[D]efendant has no independent burden to negate the likelihood of any confusion in raising the affirmative defense that a term is used descriptively, not as a mark, fairly and in good faith, § 1115(b)(4).").
 KP Permanent Make-Up, Inc. v.
-Lasting Impression I, Inc., 124 S. Ct.
-542, 551 (2004).
+Lasting Impression, Inc., 124 S.Ct.
+2851 (2004).

-The value of a successful brand can be immense.
+34 The value of a successful brand can be immense.
 COCA-COLA \$67B, MICROSOFT \$56B, IBM #56, GE \$48B, INTEL \$32B.
 The 100 Top Brands, BusinessWeek, August 7, 2006.

-Marks acquire power not by generally describing the type of goods and services sold, but by being different from the marks of other sellers of similar goods and services.
-Good marks are not incidentally different, it is how they derive their power.
+35 Marks acquire power not by generally describing the type of goods and services sold, but by being different from the marks of other sellers of similar goods and services.
+Good marks are not incidentally different, they are necessarily different.
+They derive their power from their difference rather than their sameness.
 This logic is rarely apparent to the beginning business person who wants a mark that immediately informs prospective customers what the new business sells.
 After the business is successful and is being held back by a weak indistinguishable mark, then the business person wishes his mark was unique enough to cut through the competitive clutter.
+Prospective buyers distinguish each possible seller's scale, specialization, location, technology and brand.
+Brand, a business' perceived personality, can often be affected more easily than the other competitive elements and may be the business' most important asset.
+Successful branding creates loyal customers with an emotional attachment to the mark.
+Over time, the incremental increase or lost opportunity to increase a business' value due to controlling its brand is huge.

-The most common mistake is not focusing on how to help customers sell your product or service to others.
+36 The most common mistake is not focusing on how to help customers sell your product or service to others.
 Learning what customers want and using that knowledge to help your customers sell your product is the key to creating a vast cost-free army of salespersons.